 In the outer court, the Hall of Supreme Harmony, the Hall of Central Harmony, and the Hall of Preserved Harmony were constructed on the central axis from south to north, which are solemn, magnificent and majestic, to symbolize the supremacy of the emperor.
 The inner court is the place where the imperial family lived.
 The Palace of Heavenly Purity, Hall of Celestial and Terrestrial Union, and the Palace of Earthly Tranquility lie on the central axis, which is followed by the Imperial Garden to the north.
 Other palaces are in parallel with the central axis.

 Palaces follow strict hierarchy ranks.

 In ancient China, the emperor had the supreme status, so the imperial city is in the heart of the capital.
-In the whole Forbidden City, Hall of Supreme Harmony that for the emperors to hold ceremonies has the highest statue.
+In the whole of Forbidden City, the Hall of Supreme Harmony where the emperors held ceremonies had the highest statue.
 So it is the largest palace inside, as large as five and half basketball courts.
 It is also the highest one, as high as a 12-floor building.
 In addition, it has the most mythical animal decorations on roof ridges.
 In the inner court, the largest palace is the Palace of Heavenly Purity for emperor to live.

 Yellow and red are the main colors of Forbidden City architecture.